-Due to delays in data processing at GenBank, some accession numbers may lead to dead pages.
+Due to delays in data processing at GenBank, some accession numbers may lead to unreleased (pending) pages.

 These pages will eventually be made live, so try again later.

 Olive text indicates a specimen

-for microscopic details) and marks other places in the text
+for microscopic details) and marks other places in

 the text where data is missing or

 free, with weak imcomplete irregularly distributed broken decurrent lines (10× lens) on stipe apex, crowded, cream in mass, whiter than pileus context in side view, with some small areas of browning near lamella edges, 6.5 mm wide, apparently not marginate; lamellulae truncate (especially the longer lamellulae) or subattenuate, unevenly distributed, of diverse lengths, rather common.